Waterfront Site Walk – APWA Conference – April 8th, 2016

 The Vancouver Waterfront Redevelopment Project represents a major City of Vancouver initiative to redevelop a historic property, fostering economic development and providing citizens with the opportunity to reconnect to the Columbia River.

-On Thursday, American Public Works Association (APWA) conference attendees were treated to an in-depth look at the behind-the-scenes engineering and development of the project, presented by Gregory P. Jellison, PE of HDJ – A Division of PBS and Ryan Lopossa, PE with the City of Vancouver.
+On Thursday, American Public Works Association (APWA) conference attendees were treated to an in-depth look at the behind-the-scenes engineering and development of the project.

 Key points of the master planning process were featured, including engineering challenges and milestones related to site access, deep utility design, and the future construction of a 10-acre public park and waterfront pier.